-Sometimes called intentional discrimination, these are the policies and actions of an employer that are discriminatory by design.
+Sometimes called intentional discrimination, these are employer policies and actions that are discriminatory by design.

-According to the Guidance, biased statements made by managers or supervisors, different treatment of similarly situated applicants, and comparative data gleaned from the employer’s records are among the types of evidence that may be used evidence to prove discrimination through disparate treatment.
+According to the Guidance, biased statements made by managers or supervisors, different treatment of similarly situated applicants, and comparative data gleaned from the employer’s records are among the types of evidence that may prove discrimination through disparate treatment.

-Additionally, if between two similarly situated candidates with criminal backgrounds the one who belongs to a protected class is rejected on the basis of his or her criminal background while the other candidate is not the employer may be liable.
-This type of behavior points to the possibility that the applicant’s criminal background is being used to facilitate the employer’s bias.
+For example, if there are two similarly-situated candidates with criminal backgrounds and the employer rejects the one who belongs to a protected class based on his or her criminal background while hiring the other candidate, the employer may be engaging in discrimination and bias.

 By understanding the rules, employers can continue to employ criminal history background checks and gain valuable information before making a fair hiring decision.